Illegal drug trade: Political influences

 The corruption cartels created resulted in distrust of government by the Mexican public.
 This distrust became more prominent after the collapse of the PRI party.
 In response, the presidents of Mexico, in the late twentieth century and early twenty-first century, implemented several different programs relating to law enforcement and regulation.
 In 1993, President Salinas created the National Institute for the Combat of Drugs in Mexico.
 From 1995 to 1998, President Zedillo established policies regarding increased punishment of organized crime, allowing "[wire taps], protected witnesses, covert agents and seizures of goods", and increasing the quality of law enforcement at the federal level.
 From 2001 to 2005, President Vicente Fox created the Federal Agency of Investigation.

 These policies resulted in the arrests of major drug-trafficking bosses:

 Mexico's economy

-Over the past few decades drug cartels have become integrated into Mexico's economy.
+Over the past few decades, drug cartels have become integrated into Mexico's economy.
 Approximately 500 cities are directly engaged in drug trafficking and nearly 450,000 people are employed by drug cartels.
 Additionally, the livelihood of 3.2 million people is dependent on the drug cartels.
-Between local and international sales, such as to Europe and the United States, drug cartels in Mexico see a $25–30bn yearly profit, a great deal of which circulates through international banks such as HSBC.
+Between local and international sales, such as to Europe and the United States, drug cartels in Mexico see a $25–30 bn yearly profit, a great deal of which circulates through international banks such as HSBC.
 Drug cartels are fundamental in local economics.
 A percentage of the profits seen from the trade are invested in the local community.
 Such profits contribute to the education and healthcare of the community.
 While these cartels bring violence and hazards into communities, they create jobs and provide income for its many members.